kuboschek/translate-server/README.md

 My name is Leonhard Kuboschek.
 This code uses libraries written by many people.
 Thank you.
 All code contained within this repository was authored solely by me.
 I'm currently working full-time at a startup (50 hrs / week), and we have a launch coming up.
 Thus I've been working on this after hours, and on the weekends only.
+Additionally, this is one of my earlier projects utilizing Go as a language.

  * [Personal Homepage](http://kuboschek.me)